-Top 15 Tourist Spots and Best Things to do in Sukhothai, Thailand
+Sukhothai Bucket List: Tourist Spots and Best Places to Visit in Sukhothai, Thailand

 Sukhothai served as Thai capital in the 13th century, during which time it was the first Thai independent kingdom.
-The name Sukhothai translate literarily to ‘Dawn of Happiness’, therefore it means that the period of Sukhothai is considered in Thailand’s history as a “golden age.”
+Sukhothai’s name translates literarily to ‘Dawn of Happiness,’ therefore, it means that Sukhothai’s period is considered in Thailand’s history as a “golden age.”
 The period of Sukhothai also has significance in the development of education in Thailand as it was the period – under King Ramkhamhaeng – that alphabet was created.

 Below are 15 best things to do in Sukhothai Thailand